maxmmitchell/dpaddungeon/README.md

 The edition of Battery.cs found outside the folders is the version written by Max Lama, and the edition inside the Scripts/Enemies folders is a version edited by Max Mitchell, and used in the original release of the game.
 Find the most recent edition of the game here: https://maxmitchell.itch.io/dpad-dungeon

+All code Copyright 2020 to the respective authors (Max Mitchell and Max Lama).